 - Represented government officials in internal investigation.

 - Represented Veteran's Administration official in internal investigation.

 - Provided counsel and represent clients in multiple major global products liability litigation matters.

-- Successfully argued, on behalf of a Fortune 50 company, that court should deny TRO lodged against employees.
+- On behalf of a Fortune 50 company, persuaded Court do deny TRO lodged against employees.

 - Named "Colorado Lawyer of the Year," by Law Week Colorado, 2012